magento/backlog/README.md

 ## Labels
 - Community: items that can be developed in collaboration with the Magento Community
-- Internal: items is intended to be developed mainly internally by Magento
+- Internal: items are intended to be developed mainly internally by Magento
 - Com: relevant to Magento Commerce edition
 - OS: relevant to Magento Open Source edition
 - B2B: relevant to Magento B2B functionality